Avatar for Well-being

-Meet Sunny, a proud Loa owner.
-When Sunny’s calendar is booked for more than 4 hours at a time, Loa enters an angry state.
-The way to calm Loa down is to breathe deeply into its hair.
+Meet Sunny, who has been paired with their own Loa.
+When Sunny’s calendar is booked for more than 4 hours at a time, Loa enters a hot state.
+The way to cool Loa down is to breathe deeply into its hair.
 Similarly when Sunny hasn’t moved in a few hours, Loa gets frustrated and starts pacing the floor.
 The way to get Loa back to its baseline state is to take it for a walk!

 But what if Loa is not in the mood for a walk?
 What if Loa does not want Sunny to blow into its hair?
 How might one negotiate the relationship between themselves and an agent when the agent is seemingly not able to draw its own boundaries?
 Loa’s design allows us to prototype and test these interactions.